asp48/Leave-Management-System-App/README.md

 ## Existing System

-In the existing system many colleges follow manual procedure in which employees fill an application form and submit to the respective authorities and have to keep inquiring in the office regarding the status.
+In the existing system many colleges follow manual procedure in which employees fill an application form and submit to the respective authorities and have to keep inquiring in the department office regarding the status.
 Hence it is a time consuming process.
 Establishment section people have to manually feed application data into computer for record maintenance.
 All these things make leave management, a tedious task.

-## Advantage of Proposed Solution
+## Advantages of Proposed Solution

 - apply for leave at any time, from any place.
 - get instant update of application status